Founder & Chairman, Israel Ride

 Lindsey Zemler is originally from Boulder, Colorado, and has been involved with Arava Institute since 2010, in various roles on campus, on the bike ride and in the alumni community.
 Lindsey has an M.Sc. in Environmental Science, Policy and Management and has worked in sustainability education, community project management, and environmental resource management.
 She has lived (and worked on environmental topics) in Hungary, Sweden, Greece, Israel, Colorado and Cape Cod.

-Associate Director of Cycling Events and Engagement, Hazon
+Associate Director of Special Events, Hazon

 Friends of the Arava Institute

-Executive Director, Friends of the Arava Institute
+Chief Executive Officer, Friends of the Arava Institute

 Miriam S. May most recently served as the Director of Institutional Advancement at Harvard Hillel.
 Previously she served as the founding Managing Director of the Advanced Leadership Initiative at Harvard University and as Executive Director of the Susan G. Komen Foundation of Massachusetts.
 Previously, she lived in New York City and was a Vice President at Citibank.
 Miriam has an MBA from the Wharton School, University of Pennsylvania and a BS in Labor Relations/Organizational Behavior from Cornell University.
 She is married to Shaye Cohen and they have four children.